 Additional Resources for Teachers

-Check out some of the fabulous resources & opportunities offered for K-12 teachers by the Consortium’s friends!
+Check out some of the fabulous resources & opportunities offered for K-12 teachers by Carolina K-12’s friends!

 Ackland Art Museum

 For more than 20 years, the Ackland has supported K-12 classroom teachers with a wide range of educational opportunities, both in the Museum and in the classroom.
 The Ackland’s goal is to engage students with experiences that directly support teachers’ objectives in visual arts, language arts, social studies, and other subjects outlined within the North Carolina Essential Standards.
 In the Museum galleries, guided tours engage students in interactive, fun activities that reinforce the academic skills and subject matter they are learning in the classroom.
 In addition, the Ackland offers outreach programs and materials that teachers can use in the classroom before and after a trip to the Museum which encourage lively discussions and include activities for all learners.
 The Ackland also provides teacher workshops for incorporating art into the K-12 classroom.
 For more information, click here.